SamuelWhitton/natural-daina/README.md

 + Circular dependancies are not allowed.
 + Reverse dependancy lists allow dependancies to be restricted to a limited set of other classes.
 + A constructor must assign all instance objects.
-+ Types must be adhered to strictly and so instance and local objects cannot be assigned with the wrong type.
++ Types must be adhered to strictly, and so instance objects and local objects cannot be assigned with the wrong type.

 ### Inheritance